 - Cultural diversity and learning in early childhood education in India, New Zealand, Australia

-- Understanding and inclusion of student teachers with cultural learning needs, guiding them to find a way to study and teach ways that will work for them.
+- Understanding and inclusion of student teachers with cultural learning needs.

 - Distance/online teaching and learning

 - Cultural diversity

 - Cultural positioning

 Students in Placement

 Chapter in a Book

 Tatineni, Vijaya.
 (2021).Narrative of Multiculturalism: aptly describing where I am today as an early childhood educator.
 In N. Belford & R. Lahiri-Roy (Eds.).
 Asian Women, Identity and Migration: Experiences of transnational women of Indian origin/heritage (1st ed.).
 UK: Routledge.
 P.68-81 This ebook is available: https://library.federation.edu.au/record=b2813704